apache/apisix-dashboard/docs/deploy.md

 $ make build
 ```

-The bundled files are located in the root directory `/output`.
+The bundled files are located in the root directory `output`.

 ## Run